shanejansen/touchstone/README.md

 Important APIs:
  * `self.mocks` - Hook into Touchstone managed mock dependencies.
  * `self.service_url` - The service under test's URL.
 Useful for calling RESTful endpoints on the service under test.
- * `touchstone.lib.mocks.validation` - Contains methods for validating test results. `validation.ANY` can be used to accept any value which is useful in some circumstances.
+ * `touchstone.helpers.validation` - Contains methods for easily validating test results. `validation.ANY` can be used to accept any value which is useful when the expected value is unknown.
+This only works when validating dicts or JSON.
+ * `touchstone.helpers.http` - Contains methods for easily making HTTP requests.
+Contains helper methods for making JSON CRUD requests.

 ## Mocks
  * [HTTP](./docs/mocks/http.md)